Malcolm Island is a place where Orca’s rub up against the smooth pebbled beach, and where humans go to create lasting memories.

 Where to Stay

-If the Island’s unique charm gets to you and you wish to stay longer, there are a number of options for you.
+If the Island’s unique charm gets to you and you wish to stay longer, there are a few options for you.

 • The Oceanfront Hotel is ideally located in Sointula and offers private decks with stunning views.

-• For those wishing to camp, Sointula has a private campground called Harmony Shores.
-And, as mentioned above, there are campsites at Bere Point.
+• Sointula has a private campground called Harmony Shores for those who wish to camp.
+As mentioned above, there are campsites at Bere Point.

 Situated off the northeast shore of Vancouver Island you will find the hidden gem of Malcolm Island.
 It's a place where Orca go to rub up against the smooth pebbled beach, and where humans go to create lasting memories.